syntaxsamuraii/Octo/README.md

   - ```O877``` error means your path of the texture does not exist(Texture type supported is only PNG for now).

-Made with GLFW, GLAD, STBI, MiniAudios
+Made with GLFW, GLAD, STBI, MiniAudios, ImGui
 #Currently development
+(Source code available from Beta version)